 Zimtsterne, or German cinnamon stars are a light, gluten free cookie which I discovered in Germany at the Christmas markets, thanks to a friend.
-With this authentic recipe, you can make them in your own kitchen, wherever you live.
+With this authentic German cookie recipe, you can make them in your own kitchen, wherever you live.

-Originally published December 5, 2013.
+Originally published December 5, 2013 (updated Dec.
+19, 2020).

 The Christmas markets in Germany are definitely something I’ve alway wanted to experience, but never actually thought about planning a trip for a few reasons.
+However due to unforeseen circumstances, things happened which led me to go to Germany for a week in December and I discovered these German cinnamon star cookies!

 As an Amazon Associate I earn from qualifying purchases

-First of all, there’s the time factor, and the cost of the trip (because I live in Los Angeles and can’t just pop over to Germany for a weekend getaway).
+I hadn’t planned to go to Germany at Christmastime since there’s the time factor, and the cost of the trip (because I live in Los Angeles and can’t just pop over to Germany for a weekend getaway).
 It’s also bad timing for me to go in December because the kids are still in school.
 However, that all changed overnight, last week, so I’m leaving for Cologne, Germany on Monday! (<– this is from 2013)

 UPDATE (after my trip): Here’s why you should go to the Christmas Markets in Germany!